John Martin Trail

 Fort and civilian settlement with full-size reconstruction of a turret

 on Hadrian’s Wall.
-Superb museum set in charming gardens.
+Superb museum with regular new finds display.
+Set in charming gardens.

 Open-air museum featuring reconstructed temple, shop and house.
 Archaeological